top of page

 Sign.jpg

-Jane Gawith died in 1864 and the following year Samuel Gawith (I) died leaving 6 children.
-The oldest child, Samuel (II) was 22 at the time and already working in the business.
-The middle son, John Edward, was also working for the company.
+Jane Gawith died in 1864 and the following year Samuel Gawith (I) died leaving 7 surviving children.
+The oldest boy, Samuel (II) was 22 at the time and already working in the business, as was a younger son, John Edward.

 The company was left to three trustees - Samuel Gawith (II), Henry Hoggarth, who was a friend of the senior Samuel Gawith and lived next door at number 29 Lowther Street and John Illingworth, who was a travelling sales representative for the company.
 In 1867, John Illingworth left to start his own tobacco firm, also in Kendal.